-Now whenever Son #2 sees something sweet and tempting, he asks the same two questions:
+Whenever Son #2 sees something sweet and tempting while we’re away from home, he asks the same two questions:

 Is it safe?